YWaller/StrategoProject/README.md

 If you like Stratego, and know how to code python, I could probably use your help making this better.

 Anyways, what it can do right now... you have a full graphical interface, and an AI player to play against.
 The game is functional in that regard.
-You can also play against two people.
+You can also play with two people.

 # How to Run